HRM Software Development: How To Build A Perfect HR Solution For Your Needs

 This is a project we developed for our own organization: when the number of job openings and hirings at QArea reached a certain threshold, we realized that we needed a better applicant tracking system than the one we had.
 And since we were already using Odoo, the open-source suite of business applications, as our ERP and CRM system, the decision to develop the ATS using Odoo was a completely natural one for us.

-Throughout the development project, especially at the requirement gathering stage, we closely collaborated with our HR department to find out what they were looking for in an applicant tracking system.
+Ultimately, we wanted to help HR managers and other employees cooperate more efficiently.
+This is why, throughout the development project, especially at the requirement gathering stage, we closely collaborated with our HR department to find out what they were looking for in an applicant tracking system.
 Turned out they wanted to see a well-thought-out recruitment pipeline, an ability to import data from different sources, including LinkedIn, an interview scheduling feature, and seamless integration with our existing HR software, among other things.

 A little over a month later, the application was finished, and, after in-depth testing, began transforming the way our HR team handled the recruitment process.
-You can find out more about this project here.
+You can find out more about this project below.

 Part-time job-seeking platform

 Working in close collaboration, our design and development teams created the UI/UX design of the application that was then implemented and made functional with the use of Python and Angular.
 The project was completed in ten weeks, providing the customer with the exact solution they envisioned.
 The application is now actively used in the target markets, helping employers connect with the perfect candidates for their needs.
+Find out more about this project here.

 Final thoughts